o0101/-/README.md

 }
 ```

+Inline event handlers are defined on your custom element class, and referenced with a shorthand syntax that can omit everything except the name. `onclick=handleClick` is preprocessed to `this.getRootNode().host.handleClick(event);`

+`onclick=handleClick(event)` is also valid, as is wrapping the attributes value in `'` or `"` quotes.

 ### Examples

-Refer to the provided example snippets in the context to see Hyphen in action.
+Refer to the provided [example snippets](examples/) or the [index.html](index.html) to see Hyphen in action.
 Analyzing and experimenting with these examples will solidify your understanding of how to leverage Hyphen effectively in your projects.

 ### Contribution